dmgctrl/django-ztask/README.markdown

 Command-line arguments
 ----------------------

-The ztaskd command takes a series of command-line arguments:
+The `ztaskd` command takes a series of command-line arguments:

 - `--noreload`

-  By default, `ztaskd` will use the built-in django reloader to reload the server whenever a change is made to a python file.
+  By default, `ztaskd` will use the built-in Django reloader to reload the server whenever a change is made to a python file.
 Passing in `--noreload` will prevent it from listening for changed files.
   (Good to use in production.)